BlizzCrafter/MonoGame.Forms/README.md

 #### Tips & Tricks / Dos & Don'ts

-* Boost performance of a custom OpenGL control by raising its **DrawIntervall** with the property window during design time (try 50ms or 100ms.
-1ms aims to 60 fps)
 * **Never** use **DoubleBuffering** on a custom control.
 It will cause flickering and slow downs.
 * If you experience scaling issues with your drawn content, then you might want to set the right **AutoScaleMode** of a Form containing a MonoGameControl:
 **`AutoScaleMode = System.Windows.Forms.AutoScaleMode.None;`**.
 If you want to turn off scaling of your whole application, then you need to add a **[Manifest-File](https://github.com/sqrMin1/MonoGame.Forms/blob/master/DPI_Aware_Application.md)**.